tox-dev/detox/README.md

 in the same way and with the same options with which you would run `tox`, see the [tox home page](http://tox.readthedocs.io) for more info.

 Additionally, detox offers a `-n` or `--num` option to set the number of concurrent processes to use.

+**NOTE** due to the concurrent execution of the testenvs the output of the different testruns is not printed to the termineal.
+Instead they are logged into separate files inside the `log` directories of the testenvs.